-The "Digital Certification Services" of ATHEX SA have created, support and manage -by way of the Policy Management Committee- electronic personal SMART-SIGNTM (double key) certificates to certify electronic signature verification data (public keys) for natural persons.
-The SMART-SIGNTM (double key) type is characterized by the parallel issuance and management of two different supplementary certificates (which correspond to two different pairs of cryptographic keys) on a personalized device which is a secure signature creation device.
+The "Digital Certification Services" of ATHEX SA have created, support and manage -by way of the Policy Management Committee- the type of SMART-SIGNTM (double key) electronic personal certificates to certify electronic signature verification data (public keys) for natural persons.
+The SMART-SIGNTM (double key) type is characterized by the parallel issuance and management of two different supplementary certificates (which correspond to two different pairs of cryptographic keys) on a personalized carrier which is a secure signature creation device.